katiehawcutt/team-game-scoreboard/README.md

 ###### October 2020

 _Our Week 4 hackathon challenge was to build our first full stack app using Express and a Postgres database.
 It was a chance to embed everything we'd learnt so far on the bootcamp and great practice of breaking down problems into solvable chunks.
-I'm so happy that I was able to make my first full-stack app with no help after just 4 weeks on the bootcamp - it feels awesome!_
+I was so happy that I was able to make my first full-stack app with no help after just 4 weeks on the bootcamp - it felt awesome!_

 ### Hackathon Requirements